Hyperbilirubinemia in the Newborn

 Symptoms can occur a bit differently in each child.
 They can include:

-- Yellowing of your baby’s skin and the whites of his or her eyes.
-This often starts on a baby’s face and moves down his or her body.
+- Yellowing of your baby’s skin and the whites of their eyes.
+This often starts on a baby’s face and moves down their body.

 - Poor feeding